Last Updated on January 15, 2022 by Shaun Snapp

 This video shows the history and failure of Liberia.

-The fact that the Liberia story is little covered or discussed fits into a long term pattern of censoring information about slavery that contradicts the official and inaccurate storyline.
+The fact that the Liberia story is little covered or discussed fits into a long-term pattern of censoring information about slavery that contradicts the official and inaccurate storyline.
 This provides a skewed perspective and is a form of selective outrage.
-Through selectively reporting the pattern of slavery, (where whites own blacks), the vast majority of worldwide slavery — both historically, and even more so in modern times, creates a highly inaccurate picture of the topic of slavery.
+Through selectively reporting the pattern of slavery (where whites own blacks), the vast majority of worldwide slavery — both historically and even more so in modern times, creates a highly inaccurate picture of the topic of slavery.
+Blacks have officially positioned themselves as the heroes of slavery.
+However, the story does not fit with history.
+Blacks do not themselves want to be slaves, but there is little evidence that blacks do not want to be slave holders.

 This is an excellent primer on the history of the Atlantic Slave Trade.

-We received the feedback from some blacks that they did not like this article because it proposed that Africans were actually more in favor of slavers than whites.
-Many blacks want slavery to be characterized as entirely about whites being interested in taking slaves and Africans being always opposed to slavery.
-We cover this in the article How Making False and Selective Claims is Part of a Scam by Black Americans.
+Many blacks want slavery to be characterized as entirely about whites being interested in taking slaves and Africans always opposed to slavery.
+This places blacks in the position of being entirely heroic, and it’s part of a pretext for scamming white societies to provide more benefits and allow more immigration or blacks to white countries.
+We cover this strategy by many blacks in the article How Making False and Selective Claims is Part of a Scam by Black Americans.